julelang/manual/src/responsiveness/expressions.md

 	x = [1, 2, 3, 4, 5]
 }
 ```
 The above code is valid and compiles.
-Since literals are evaluated for assignment to the variable `x`, your compiler will consider their type as `[5]int` and checks type safety of the elements accordingly.
+Since literals are evaluated for assignment to the variable `x`, your compiler will consider their type as `[5]int`, and check the type safety of the elements accordingly.

 ## Structs

 Structs must always have an explicit type.
 When this happens, the name of the structure does not need to be written.
-You can create a structure literal using only brace.
+You can create a structure literal using only braces.
 Otherwise, your compiler will require the type to be specified explicitly because it doesn't know the type.

 For example:
 ```jule